The Queen Commands Blacks To Be Workers NOT Employers

 These are just two of many examples of the prevailing mindset.
 One which propagates the concept that people of African descent must forever be kept at the bottom of the social ladder.
 They must be confined to that of the working caste, available for cheap labor, but kept from positions of self empowerment by any means necessary.

-The entire system is so designed as to keep them at the bottom of the proverbial barrel.
+The entire system is so designed as to stop any black economic empowerment.
 The religious; political; educational; legal; financial and social structures are all constructed to ensure one objective.
 One so aptly described by Napoleon Bonaparte as he sort to bring an end to the successful Haitian slave revolt:

 “My decision to destroy the authority of the blacks in Haiti is not so much based on considerations of commerce and money, as on the need to block forever the march of the blacks in the world.”